-Tarkovsky is possibly my favorite director.
+Tarkovsky is one of my favorite directors.
 This brave Soviet film is all about the role of art and Christianity in Russia.
 Like all Tarkovsky, its ponderous and poetic.
 Bothered by a headache, I watched it in four sittings but enjoyed it.
-The story of the casting of the bell is especially good.
+The story of the casting of the bell in the final section of the film is especially good.

 Reed knows how to create a noir atmosphere better than anyone.
 And Orson Welles as Harry Lime: "You know what the fellow said – in Italy, for thirty years under the Borgias, they had warfare, terror, murder and bloodshed, but they produced Michelangelo, Leonardo da Vinci and the Renaissance.
 In Switzerland, they had brotherly love, they had five hundred years of democracy and peace – and what did that produce?
 The cuckoo clock."
-A ride on that big wheel was the grand finale of my first trip to Europe back in 2001.
+A ride on the Big Wheel in Vienna where he delivers that speech was the grand finale of my first trip to Europe back in 2001.

-Haven't seen "Alexander Nevsky" but the Ivans are very good, the stylistically Satanic tsar giving in to his demons.
-Stalin might have killed Eisenstein over it.
+I haven't yet seen "Alexander Nevsky" but the Ivans are very good, the stylistically Satanic tsar giving in to his demons.
+As I understand, Stalin probably killed Eisenstein over "Part II."

 Admittedly saw with a headache and maybe bad subtitles, but I didn't get much out of it - a colorful mess with a few good shots.